 The initial submission files do not need to be formatted in the Journal style.
 However, if accepted after peer-review, the authors will be required to format the final submission files as per the Journal’s manuscript preparation guidlines.

 Manuscripts should be written in simple, concise and grammatical UK English, within the size limits specified below for each type of article, and prepared according to the following guidelines.
 The manuscripts should be written for worldwide readership, including non-English speaking countries.
 It is therefore strongly encouraged that authors whose first language is not English have their manuscripts proofread by other colleagues, as the Editors will not send out poorly written manuscripts for external review.

-Prepare the main text in a standard PC-compatible word processing program (e.g. Open Office, Microsoft Word, Mac Pages) using Calibri font size 12, double-spaced throughout, with page and line numbering, and submit as .doc, .docx or .rtf file.
-Text should be unjustified and have inactivate auto-hyphenation.
+Prepare the main text in a standard PC-compatible word processing program (e.g. Open Office, Microsoft Word, Mac Pages) using Calibri font size 12, double-spaced throughout, with page and line numbering, and submit as a .doc or .docx file.
+Text should be unjustified and have inactivated auto-hyphenation.

 Do not embed figures, tables or any other non-textual features or footnotes in the main text body.
 Figures and table may be added at the end of the manuscript text or submitted as separate files.
 These must have a resolution of at least 300dpi.